The Difference Between Public & Private IP Addresses

 No-IP Solutions

-Most networks have Dynamic DNS before finding a solution.
+Many networks do not have a static IP address.
 A dynamic IP address is one that changes from time to time, and isn’t always the same.
 If you have a residential cable or DSL service, you most likely have a dynamic IP address.
 Most of the time, routers have dynamic DNS or DDNS built into the router.

-The issue is that if you don’t know what the new IP is, then you will not be able to find where your network is to access it.
+Your network’s public IP address can change, making it difficult to identify and then access remotely.
 Dynamic DNS makes a dynamic IP address act as though it’s static, even though it’s not.
-With No-IP, a user will create a hostname (that is typed into the browser or application) to connect to a device remotely.
+With No-IP’s DDNS services, a user will create a hostname (that is typed into the browser or application) to connect to a device remotely.
 When the IP address changes at the network location, the Dynamic Update Client (DUC) will update No-IP’s servers, so the remote connection is never lost.

 We Want to Hear From You!